BrownDSI/browndsi.github.io/summerprep.md

 The class session will be facilitated using Babylon House; please go ahead and join the BH class [here](https://babylon.house/projects/a5543fce-71d1-4256-89cd-70845ee2cafb/join)

-You can see a video on how Babylon House works on the landing page (https://babylon.house), and you can see a shorter student guide in [this video](https://youtu.be/RZB2W1R3t3c).
+You can see a video on Babylon House for instructors on the landing page [https://babylon.house](https://babylon.house), and you can see a shorter student guide in [this video](https://youtu.be/RZB2W1R3t3c).

-——

-Please sign up [here](https://airtable.com/shrk33dRL7QMDTr52) to indicate your interest in participating.
+Please sign up [here](https://airtable.com/shrk33dRL7QMDTr52) to indicate that you are participating.

 ## Resources